 Can spicy foods curb salt cravings or lower blood pressure?

-When people didn’t care for spicy food, they consumed an average of 13.4 grams a day of salt, according to the study published in the journal Hypertension.
-But when people craved spicy dishes, their average salt intake was just 10.3 grams a day.
+When people did not care for spicy food, they consumed an average of 13.4g a day of salt, according to the study published in the journal Hypertension.
+But when people craved spicy dishes, their average salt intake was just 10.3g a day.

+Diastolic blood pressure - the “bottom” number indicating how much pressure the blood exerts on artery walls when the heart is at rest between beats - was 5mmHg lower for spice lovers.

-“Our study shows that the enjoyment of spicy flavor is an important way to reduce salt intake and blood pressure, no matter the type of food and the amount of food,” said senior study author Dr. Zhiming Zhu of Third Military Medical University in Chongqing, China.
+“Our study shows that the enjoyment of spicy flavour is an important way to reduce salt intake and blood pressure, no matter the type of food and the amount of food,” said senior study author Dr Zhiming Zhu of Third Military Medical University in Chongqing, China.

-Some previous research suggests that trace amounts of capsaicin, the chemical that gives chili peppers their pungent smell, may heighten salty flavors in foods, essentially requiring lower amount of salt to achieve the flavor people may want, Zhu said by email.
+Some previous research suggests that trace amounts of capsaicin, the chemical that gives chili peppers their pungent smell, may heighten salty flavours in foods, essentially requiring lower amount of salt to achieve the flavour people may want, Dr Zhu said by email.

 Researchers also used imaging techniques to look at two regions of the participants’ brains - the insula and orbitofrontal cortex - known to be involved in salty taste.